elangendorff/kickstarter-analysis/README.md

 Inspection of the monthly outcomes shows that each month had roughly 100 Kickstarter attempts made (with December having the fewest, at 75, and May having the most, at 166).

-A visual summary of the pivot data was then created by generating a [line graph](resources/Theater_Outcomes_vs_Launch.png) using Excel's PivotChart feature.
+A visual summary of the pivot data was then created by generating a [line graph](resources/Theater_Outcomes_vs_Launch.png) (note the hyperlink) using Excel's PivotChart feature.
 (The graph, itself, appears below in the Results section.)

 ### Analysis of Outcomes Based on Goals
 In this section, the focus of the Kickstarter data was narrowed by calculating specific values from the main data using Excel formulas.